 As a result, heroes in Romance novels of that time are masterful men who kiss their heroines, even while the heroines fight them off.
 The heroine would then swoon in his arms, and bang!
 She was in love.
 And when she said 'no', what she really meant was 'yes'.

 Thankfully, the world has moved on, and women in most of the Western world (incumbent Presidents notwithstanding) have achieved enough authority over their own bodies, their own choices and their own reproductive rights for sex to be consensual, and rape to be a crime.
 Today 'no' means 'no', and 'yes' means 'yes'.
 We've grown quite literal that way.

 In the 21st century, we're much more aware of where the line is drawn between sex and abuse.
 We're very much more aware today that a man who rides roughshod over a woman's stated opinions and desires has the potential to escalate to abuse in the future.
 And we no longer find abuse attractive.

 We're also a lot more cynical these days.
-It takes a lot to convince us that a man who acts abusively towards a woman is going to magically treat her lwith respect when he finally realises he's in love with her.
+It takes a lot to convince us today that a man who acts abusively towards a woman is going to magically treat her with respect when he finally realises he's in love with her.